tlswg/tls13-spec/draft-ietf-tls-tls13.md

 elapsed_time

-: The time elapsed since the client learned about the server configuration that it is using, in seconds.
+: The time elapsed since the client learned about the server configuration that it is using, in milliseconds.
 This value can be used by the server to limit the time over which early data can be replayed.
 See {{replay-time}} for details.

 cipher_suite
 : The cipher suite which the client is using to encrypt the early data.